 When Videobred started in 1979, our first client was New Zion Baptist Church in our hometown of Louisville.
 Although we now produce videos for some of the nation’s largest companies, we still tape services for the church − for almost the same price.

 Former Videobred employees have gone on to work on such hit TV shows as Diners, Drive-ins and Dives, Home Improvement and Breaking Bad.

 Videobred helped Kentucky Fried Chicken (KFC) spread the gospel of poultry worldwide.

 As teenagers, our two founders developed a passion for the ponies by cutting school and crawling through a hole in the fence at nearby Churchill Downs.
 The “bred” in Videobred pays homage to this love for thoroughbred racing.

 Renowned historical film director and producer Donna Lawrence has collaborated with Videobred owner Jamie Pence on the post-production of many of films over the past decade, including those at the Capitol Visitor Center in D.C., Gettysburg National Military Park and the William Jefferson Clinton Library and Museum.

-Videobred was founded 35 years ago by two free spirits.
+Videobred was more than 40 years ago by two free spirits.
 The current staff enjoys free spirits.